 A revised GRO program was introduced in 2016.
 The performance shares granted under this program vest on the day after the annual General Meeting of Shareholders in the third year after the grant, subject to certain performance conditions being met.
 The revised GRO program employs two financial measures: Return on Capital (RoC) and Total Shareholder Return (TSR), as well as non-financial performance measures related to Sustainable Retailing targets.
 The total GRO award is comprised of three portions of shares.
 The first 40% is linked to a three-year RoC target.
 Depending on performance, the number of shares that eventually vest may range between zero and a maximum of 150% of the number of shares granted.
 Another 40% is linked to TSR (share price growth and dividends paid over the performance period), with performance at vesting benchmarked against the TSR performance of a peer group comprised of 14 companies (see the Remuneration section for the composition of the peer group).
-The number of shares that vest depends on the Company's relative ranking in the peer group and may range between zero and a maximum of 175% of the number of shares granted (see table below for the vesting percentages based on Ahold Delhaize's ranking within the peer group).
+The number of shares granted (see table below for the vesting percentages based on Ahold Delhaize's ranking within the peer group).
 For the remaining 20% of the total GRO share award, the performance at vesting is measured using Sustainable Retailing targets.
 This measure relates to the Company's Sustainable Retailing strategic ambitions.
 The targets set under this non-financial performance measure are both qualitative and quantitative.
-Depending on performance, the number of shares that eventually vest can range between zero and a maximum of 150% of the number of shares granted.
+Depending on performance, the number of shares that eventually vest can range between zero and a maximum of 150% of the number of shares that eventually vest can range between zero and a maximum of performance, the number of shares that eventually vest can range between zero and a maximum of 150% of the number of shares that eventually vest can range between zero and a maximum of 150% of the number of shares that eventually vest can range between zero and a maximum of 150% of the number of shares that eventually vest can range between zero and a maximum of 150% of the number of shares that eventually vest